antocuni/pypy-wheels/README.md

 ## Why not manylinux1 wheels?

 Currently, it is not possible to build PyPy on centos5, which is required for manylinux1.
 Moreover, there are other issues to be fixed fist, such as this one: https://bitbucket.org/pypy/pypy/issues/2617/

+## TODO / help wanted

+In case you are interested in helping, pull requests are welcome.
+Here is a random list of features which would be nice to have:

+1. It is possible that if you fork the repo e create a PR, the travis build will fail because it does not have the rights to do `docker push` after rebuilding the image, and/or `git push gh-pages` after rebuilding the index.
+We should insert a check and avoid that.

+2. If you want to build a new package, just add it `build_wheels.sh` and make sure it compiles correctly.
+You might need to `apt-get install` more packages in `docker/image/install_packages.sh`.

+3. If you want to build wheels for `OS/X` or other linux distros, feel free to do so :)

+4. Currently, the build script recompiles every package each time it is run.
+It would be nice to skip the build in case a wheel for a specific version of a package is already there.